 There are six different aspects of the ETIM template which are used to carry data and distinguish between products.
 More details can be found on the ETIM International website, but I have outlined the core details below:

 The ETIM International classification has grown rapidly in the countries and industries listed above over the last few years.
 Marc Habets, Technical Director at the organisation tells me that hasn't surprised him.

-So quick the growth has been over recent years, the goals over the next 12 months for ETIM International is one of consolidation.
+So quick the growth has been over recent years, the goal over the next 12 months for ETIM International is one of consolidation.